This section covers the following topics:

 Step 5: Arriving home

 After arriving home it may be necessary to apply for an adoption order if the adoption was not finalised overseas.
-In most cases the Department of Families and Communities will be the legal guardian until the adoption process has been finalised.
+In most cases the Department for Child Protection will be the legal guardian until the adoption process has been finalised.
 Some countries require ongoing reports about the child’s progress until they legally become an adult.
-Families are allocated an AFIS worker to assist with providing progress reports.
+Families are allocated a DCP worker to assist with providing progress reports.

 Intercountry adoptions not involving an Australian state adoption authority